pzrsa/parsam.io/src/data/blog/split.md

 cover: tired-boss.png
 ---

-recently I stopped using my [ZSA Voyager](https://www.zsa.io/voyager), a $365 ortholinear split keyboard (I bought it second hand in new condition for €300).
+recently I stopped using my [ZSA Voyager](https://www.zsa.io/voyager), a $365 ortholinear split keyboard (I bought it second hand in new condition for €300 in February).

 all the cool kids are switching to split keyboards, swearing they'll never switch back, so why did I?